 We define talent management as the proactive and thoughtful attraction, development, engagement, and retention of the talent required to execute your strategic plan in a way that aligns with your corporate culture.
-While the overall functions of attracting, developing, engaging and retaining top talent are quite similar across companies, what makes talent perform at a high level is unique to each company’s strategy and culture.
+While the overall functions of attracting, developing, engaging, and retaining top talent are quite similar across companies, what makes talent perform at a high level is unique to each company’s marketplace, strategy, and culture.

 In a nutshell, talent management is all about planning your human resources strategically to build business value and support organizational goals.
 If you believe as we do that having the right people in the right place at the right time can be your greatest competitive advantage, then make sure you are taking the right steps to make that happen.